“Should I invest or pay off debts first?”

 - Annual Fees.
 Finally, some balance transfer credit cards come with exorbitant annual fees.
 In general, avoid balance transfer credit cards with annual fees.
 However, in some instances, the rewards justify high annual fees.

 If you’re having a hard time coming up with your minimum payments, you probably don’t qualify for a balance transfer card.
-However, that doesn’t mean that you don’t qualify for a reduced interest rate.
+However, that doesn’t mean that you don’t qualify for a reduced rate.

-Many credit card lenders offer financial hardship programs to help those who are drowning in debt.
+Many credit card companies offer financial hardship programs to help those who are drowning in debt.
 These programs come with very low interest rates and fixed payment plans, helping you gain control of your debt while freeing up funds for other financial opportunities.

-Banks like Chase and Bank of America have reduced interest rates to 0% for 60 months to help their customers make ends meet.
+Banks like Chase and Bank of America have reduced rates to 0% for 60 months to help their customers make ends meet.
 It’s in their best interest to do so.
 Debts that end in bankruptcy can go unpaid forever.

 So if you’re having a rough time paying the bills, start calling your lenders and asking them for help.
 All you have to do is explain your financial situation and simply be honest.